Impact

 Risk and Exploitability

-No CVSS or EPSS score is available and the vulnerability is not listed in the CISA KEV catalog.
+The CVSS score of 5.5 indicates a medium severity risk, while the EPSS score of < 1% suggests a low likelihood of exploitation in the near term.
+The vulnerability is not listed in the CISA KEV catalog.
 The leak requires repeated disconnects of GPIB USB adapters to accumulate a significant memory drain, making immediate exploitation unlikely.
 However, sustained use of GPIB adapters over time can gradually degrade system reliability and may lead to a denial of service through kernel memory exhaustion.

 OpenCVE Enrichment